imagej/pyimagej/README.md

 ## Installation

 PyImageJ can be installed using conda.
-Here is how to create and activate a new conda environment with PyImageJ available:
+Here is how to create and activate a new conda environment with pyimageJ available:

 ```
 conda create -n pyimagej -c conda-forge pyimagej openjdk=8
 conda activate pyimagej
 ```

+Alternately, it is possible to install pyimagej with pip.

 For detailed installation instructions and requirements, see [Install.md](doc/Install.md).

 ## Usage

-The first step when using PyImageJ is to create an ImageJ gateway.
+The first step when using pyimagej is to create an ImageJ gateway.
 This gateway can point to any official release of ImageJ or to a local installation.
 Using the gateway, you have full access to the ImageJ API, plus utility functions for translating between Python (NumPy, xarray,